Functorial tropicalization of logarithmic schemes: The case of constant coefficients: Logarithmic structures and Kato fans

 The triple $(X,M,\rho)$ is called a \emph{logarithmic scheme}.
+If the logarithmic structure is defined on $X_{Zar}$ (or on $X_{et}$), we say $(X,M,\rho)$ is a \emph{Zariski (resp. \'etale) logarithmic scheme}.
 It is very common to conveniently suppress the reference to $\rho$ or $(M,\rho)$ from this notation and to denote a logarithmic scheme just by $(X,M)$ or $X$ respectively.
 In the latter case the logarithmic structure will be written as $(M_X,\rho_X)$.